nexodus-io/nexodus/docs/user-guide/relay-nodes.md

 ### Using private DNS name

-If user don't want to use a public DNS name, user can use a private DNS name (e.g. `xyz.relay.io`) to onboard the relay.
-But this requires users to generate a TLS certificate and key for the relay node.
-User can use the following commands to generate the TLS certificate and key (you need openssl to generate the key and certificate):
+If users don't want to use a public DNS name, they can use a private DNS name (e.g., `xyz.relay.io`) to onboard the relay.
+However, this requires users to generate a TLS certificate and key for the relay node.
+Users can use the following commands to generate the TLS certificate and key (you need `openssl` to generate the key and certificate):

 ```sh
 # Create CA’s root key